 Technology moves at a breakneck pace and a very big concern about buying smart locks today is that they may not keep up with ongoing tech changes.
 Molly, Anne Arundel’s property manager, noticed that most of the initial locks she looked at were not capable of being updated.
 Even though they were called smart locks, they really weren’t all that smart.

-Smart locks, try ‘em, you’ll like ‘em
+Keyless locks, try ‘em, you’ll like ‘em

 With all types of tenants, Molly, Anne Arundel Acres’ property manager, knew she couldn’t just introduce big changes all at once or everyone would push back on the new locks.
 She knew transitioning gradually was the key.
 One of the things that drew her to pdqSMART XLS was the ability to start with a single door.

-Smart locks become your eyes and ears
+Keyless locks become your eyes and ears

 Wouldn’t it be great to know when someone accessed the cable and IT closet?
 New techs are always coming out who aren’t familiar with the setup, and they often mess up someone else’s stuff.
 Molly, Anne Arundel Acres’ property manager, has fielded more than a few angry phone calls when something went wrong after a service tech was out.
 But she now has a solution!